-For example, the 4th note in the F Major scale above is B♭.
-The 4th note is named "B flat" instead of "A sharp" because the letter "A" has already been used as the name of the 3rd note in the scale.
+For example, the 4th note in the F Major scale F G A B♭ C D E F is B♭.
+The 4th note is named "B flat" instead of "A sharp" because the letter "A" is the name of the 3rd note in the scale.

-The notes in the G Major scale are G A B C D E F♯ G. The 7th note is referred to as "F sharp" instead of "G flat" because the letter "G" is the name of the 1st (and 8th) note in the scale.
+The notes in the G Major scale are G A B C D E F♯ G. The 7th note is referred to as "F sharp" instead of "G flat" because the letter "G" is used as the name of the 1st (and 8th) note in the scale.

-The takeaway concept in this section sheds light on the mystery of sharps and flats in major scales.
+The takeaway concept in this section sheds light on the mystery of sharps and flats in scales.
 The starting note and the interval pattern determine when a sharp or flat appears in a scale.

 The term Natural Minor is used to distinguish it from two variations to the Minor scale: Harmonic Minor and Melodic Minor.

 Review: Pick any note of 17 and determine the notes in the corresponding minor scale using the interval pattern for a Minor scale.